rockset/rockset-load/README.md

 Naming everything sensibly is important for understanding the output since some information is reported for individual queries and some is reported as summarized for multilpe queries.

+If you only have a single query set as part of the test, it's likely your `test_name` and `query_set[0].name` will be the same or similar.

 ## Query Sets